tanjascats/NCorr-FP/README.md

-# NN-based Fingerprinting Scheme for Relational Data
+# Neighbourhood-based Fingerprinting Scheme for Relational Data

 This is the original implementation of fingerprinting technique from Sarcevic at al. [1].